-There are few things more ornate, or deadly as a spider web.
+There are few things more ornate, or deadly as a spider web, or your Broken Arrow exterminator.
 In many ways, it is the perfect trap for catching prey.
 But these webs do so much more.
 They inspire modern technology and art, they serve as homes, they protect eggs and so much more.
 Spider webs are truly a thing of beauty.
-Here are a few facts about spider webs for you.
+Here are a few facts from your Broken Arrow exterminator about spider webs for you.

 SPIDER WEBS ARE FAR FROM INVISIBLE